julianlk522/FITM/README.md

     -maybe optimize min/max aspect ratios
 -Separate tag categories into distinct rows in Tags table
     -(Simplifies add/delete and maybe global category calculations, but might not be necessary at this point?)
+    -would help optimize GetTopTagCategories / GetTopTagCategoriesByPeriod handlers since queries could all be done in sql (as of now requires splitting global_cats field in Go)

 ## Why?